-He’s good with other dogs, pretty much of any size, and very friendly with women and children.
-Initially men scare him, and it’s best to let Youki acclimate to the man, let Youki approach him.
-If the man is aggressive or pushy towards Youki, Youki will back up, sit and give a low growl.
+He’s hit and miss with other dogs, yet very friendly with women and children.
+Initially men can scare him, and it’s best to let Youki acclimate to the man, let Youki approach him.

 Crating Youki is not an option.
 He will destroy one in a short period of time no matter what type or gage wire.
 Toys don’t hold any interest for him, nor does a soothing radio or TV station help.
 He’ll not destroy the bedding in a crate, but he will destroy the crate to get out of it.